Skip to Main Content

 The Sustainability group therefore looks to push the boundaries of current theories and methods.
 We are excited by new ideas and new approaches, as current theories have not adequately addressed some of the significant macro challenges confronting us.
 We are also excited by research that has practical implications and engages with real-world problems and phenomena.

-The faculty members comprising this group include Diane-Laure Arjaliès, Pratima (Tima) Bansal, Oana Branzei, Jury Gualandris, Patricia Hein, Rob Klassen, Sergio Lazzarini, Deishin Lee, and Wren Montgomery.
-They have published cutting-edge sustainability research in top journals across disciplines, including Academy of Management Journal, Academy of Management Review, Journal of Business Venturing, Journal of Operations Management, Management Accounting Research, Management Science, Organization Science, and Strategic Management Journal.
+The faculty members comprising this group include Bob Anderson, Diane-Laure Arjaliès, Pratima (Tima) Bansal, Oana Branzei, Isam Faik, Bissan Ghaddar, Jury Gualandris, Patricia Hein, Zoe Kinias, Shengwen Li, Rob Klassen, Deishin Lee, Lara Liboni, Karen MacMillan, Wren Montgomery, Nouri Najjar, Jason Nguyen, Joshua Pearce, Gal Raz, and Laurel Steinfield.
+They have published cutting-edge sustainability research in top journals across disciplines, including Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Journal of Business Venturing, Journal of Operations Management, Management Accounting Research, Management Science, Organization Science, and Strategic Management Journal.
 PhD students in the Sustainability area have also received several awards including the Governor General's Gold Medal (Mark DesJardine, Natalie Slawinski), conference best paper prizes, and have placed at top schools (Tuck School of Business, McGill, etc.).

 Ivey has gained an international reputation for its sustainability activities.
-We host the Sustainability PhD Academy that brings together 15 students and 5 faculty from around the world annually in this highly competitive program.
-Ivey’s annual Sustainability Conference also brings top global sustainability thinkers to Ivey for 2 days of deep conversation with Ivey PhD students and faculty, and aims to build a local community of sustainability scholars that crosses university boundaries.
-Sustainability doctoral students are also able to access conference and research funding through Ivey’s well recognized Centre for Building Sustainable Value.
-In addition, the Network for Business Sustainability (NBS) was founded at Ivey.
-NBS aims to bridge research and practice in order to advance business sustainability.
-Over 35,000 managers and researchers follow NBS.
-Finally, Innovation North is located at Ivey, which is taking companies on a journey towards sustainable innovation.
+We host the Sustainability PhD Academy, which has been bringing together 15 students and 5 faculty members from around the world annually since 2007 in this highly competitive program.
+Ivey’s annual Sustainability Conference also brings top global sustainability thinkers to Ivey for 2 days of deep conversation with Ivey PhD students and faculty.
+In addition, Ivey is home to the Centre for Building Sustainable Value, the Network for Business Sustainability (NBS), and Innovation North.

 *Please note that Sustainability is a stream under General Management